ISIL-ESTE/Student-Workflow-Organizer/CONTRIBUTING.md

 ### [Submitting a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-Before you submit your pull request consider the following guidelines:
+Before you submit your pull request, consider the following guidelines:

 - Search [GitHub](https://github.com/ISIL-ESTE/Student-Workflow-Organizer/pulls?utf8=%E2%9C%93&q=is%3Apr) for an open or closed Pull Request that relates to your submission.
-- If you want to modify the project code structure please start a discution about it first
+- If you want to modify the project code structure, please start a discussion about it first
 - Make your changes in a new git branch

   ```shell
   git checkout -b my-fix-branch main
   ```

-- Create your patch, **including appropriate test cases**, Note: if you aren't able to create tests consider adding **need tests** label
+- Create your patch, **including appropriate test cases**, Note: if you aren't able to create tests, consider adding **need tests** label
 - Commit your changes using a descriptive commit message.

 - Push your branch to GitHub: